-London is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, London isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in London are a mix of both white- and blue-collar jobs.
 Overall, London is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in London who work in office and administrative support (15.73%), sales jobs (11.58%), and management occupations (8.90%).
+There are especially a lot of people living in London who work in office and administrative support (16.73%), sales jobs (8.78%), and management occupations (7.97%).

-The per capita income in London in 2010 was $20,709, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $82,836 for a family of four.
+The per capita income in London in 2010 was $21,868, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $87,472 for a family of four.
 However, London contains both very wealthy and poor people as well.

+London is a somewhat ethnically-diverse city.
 The people who call London home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of London residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in London include English, Irish, Scottish, and Italian.
+Important ancestries of people in London include Irish, English, Italian, and Scottish.

 The most common language spoken in London is English.
 Other important languages spoken here include Spanish and Japanese.